 July 30, 2014

 Northbound traffic along Franklin Road at its intersection with Rt.
 228 will soon have a dedicated left turn lane, mirroring the road’s pattern on the opposite side of the highway.
 That will enable the traffic light there to signal protected left turns onto 228 for Franklin Rd. travelers going both directions.
 The proposed Cardinal Wuerl North Catholic High School, which is building its new campus on the northeast corner of that intersection, will have its own access point on Franklin, north of its intersection with 228.
 The school project would also create a connector road, Hillmont Drive, at the Mars Rd. and Franklin Rd. intersection.
 The existing intersection of Franklin and Old Mars Crider Roads will be converted to a right in/ right out design.

 Cranberry Springs Drive

-This office, retail and restaurant development adjacent to Cranberry Commons includes a new road, Cranberry Springs Drive, which will connect with 228 at its already-signalized intersection with Cranberry Woods Drive.
-Cranberry Springs will also intersect a new extension of the service road which parallels 228 in front of Cranberry Commons.
+This office, retail and restaurant development adjacent to Cranberry Commons includes a new road, Cranberry Springs Drive, connecting with 228 at the intersection with Cranberry Woods Drive.
+Cranberry Springs also intersects with an extension of the service road which parallels 228 in front of Cranberry Commons.
 It then continues north to Mars Road, and accommodates bicycle and foot traffic.
 Cranberry Springs Drive provides access to the Cranberry Springs Development, including the UPMC/Penguins Facility.
 New turning lanes were added to 228 for traffic approaching the Cranberry Springs Dr. intersection from both directions.
-New westbound thru lanes will also be added between Cranberry Springs Dr. and I-79 to tie into PennDOT’s I-79 ramp project.
+New westbound thru lanes were added between Cranberry Springs Dr. and I-79 to tie into PennDOT’s I-79 ramp project.

 2525 Rochester Road Suite 400